marylandCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The assumed location of the record in question such as a city, county, or state name

-To obtain records you must provide information about the particular record including full name (as it appears on the record), date of birth and the case file number.
-The requestor will also need to provide their information including full name, address and a valid form of identification.
-Fees will apply and must be paid before you can receive the records.
+To obtain records, you may be required to provide information about the particular record, including full name (as it appears on the record), date of birth, and the case file number.
+The requestor may also need to provide their full name, address, and a valid form of identification.
+Fees may apply and may be paid before you can receive the records.

 Traffic violations are generally handled in the same manner despite the level of the offense.
-Fines and points received will be different, and depend on the severity of the offense, but the procedures for responding to the violation will be similar.
+Fines and points received may be different and depend on the severity of the offense, but the procedures for responding to the violation may be similar.

-In Maryland’s expungement of traffic, records refer to the removal of points and violations from your driving record as a consequence of your conviction of various traffic infractions.
-The Maryland Motor Vehicle Administration (MVA) handles all expungements and it will automatically expunge a violation from a person’s driving record for three years after a conviction,
+In Maryland's expungement of traffic, records refer to the removal of points and violations from your driving record as a consequence of your conviction of various traffic infractions.
+The Maryland Motor Vehicle Administration (MVA) handles all expungements, and it may automatically expunge a violation from a person's driving record for 3 years after a conviction,

 • If you have not been convicted of a traffic violation or criminal offense in the past three years